rundeck/docs/docs/learning/getting-started/acl-overview.md

 # Overview of Access Control

 # Introduction
-Access control is a key element of Rundeck and Runbook/Process Automation.
+Access control is a key element of Rundeck and Runbook Automation.
 This fundamental component governs the permissions and privileges granted to users, determined by their respective usernames, group memberships or [user classes](/manual/user-management/user-classes.html) (in the case of commercial products).
 It guarantees that users have access to specific resources and functionalities within the system.

 # Access Control List (ACL) policies
 Access Control List (ACL) policies are composed of one or more rules that designate a set of permissions for users that match a certain username or group pattern.